Motley Fool Reviews 2023 – Is Motley Fool Worth It?

 Is Motley Fool worth it?

 Yes.
 The long term performance for nearly 20 years clearly proofs that it is worth it to join Motley Fool services.
-Especially the Motley Fool Stock Advisor stock advice and investment advice worked well in recent years and outperformed the S&P 500 significantly.
+Especially the Motley Fool Stock Advisor stock and investment recommendations worked well in recent years and outperformed the S&P 500 significantly.

 Is Motley Fool a scam?

 No. The Motley Fool is not a scam.
-On the contrary, it is a service you can trust and rely on.
-The customer service is there for you whenever you have a question.
+On the contrary, it is a service one can trust and rely on.
+The customer service is there to answer questions.
 In addition, members have access to the entire stock pick history and get access to the starter stocks report once subscribed.
-Nonetheless, it is crucial to diversify the portfolio and to ensure to invest only money you do not need right now.
+Nonetheless, it is crucial to diversify the portfolio and to ensure to invest only money which one can afford to lose.

 Yes.
 The Motley Fool has proven that the picked stocks perform by far better than the market average.
 The stock picking services are affordable, and each stock pick comes with a detailed explanation about why the stock has been chosen.